ashwin-francis/IaC_wordpress_on_cloud/simple_deployment_gcp/README.md

-# Simple WordPress Deployment on AWS
+# Simple WordPress Deployment on GCP

 ## Summary
 A simple project to deploy and bring up a wordpress site on GCP.
 The wordpress will be deployed on a COMPUTE instance inside a VPC.